Virus: The Game: Reception

-The critical reception was generally negative to overwhelming dislike.
+The critical reception was generally negative.
 GameSpot claimed that "Virus has all the appearances of a game that underwent numerous design changes but never really came together."
 Next Generation called it "an interesting concept, and one that makes it somewhat ironic the game has the problems it does."

 GameSpot named the game as the runner-up for the 1997 "Worst Game of the Year" award, which ultimately went to Conquest Earth.